NCBI-Hackathons/PubRunner/README.md

 The settings.py file (shown below) defines a few parameters in order for PubRunner to run.
 That includes the paths for data to be stored, i.e. the MEDLINE abstract (DB), the output of tools (OUTPUT), and the tools themselves (TOOLS).
 When tools fail running, PubRunner can allow more tries, in case the tool failure is due to some random error (e.g., an HTTP request that punctually timed out).
 The number of attempts PubRunner can give to each tool is set by the FAIL_LIMIT setting.

-The only settings that need to be input are the FTP settings.
+The only settings that need to be input are the FTP or Zenodo settings.
+One of USE_FTP, USE_LOCAL_DIRECTORY or USE_ZENODO should be set to True so that PubRunner knows where to move the results data to.

 ```
 import os